Last updated: Thursday, January 24, 2019

 |Corsair Gaming K95 RGB Platinum||Mechanical||Cherry MX Speed, Brown|

-Review Section: Our Top 17 List of the Best Gaming Keyboards
+Zoom In: Our Top 18 List of the Best Gaming Keyboards of 2018

 Like anything, you can get a really nice gaming keyboard if you’re willing to fork out the cash.
-That being said, we looked at a variety of keyboards at different price points starting from low price and ascending to high.
+This list is composed of a variety of keyboards at different price points starting from low price and ascending to high.
 You’ll find it matches the order of the comparison table in the above section.

 The K552 is hands down one of the best priced mechanical gaming keyboards available.
 It uses their own custom mechanical switches but a good switch to compare them to tactile-wise is the Cherry MX Green switches.
 You can hear the audible click sound with these and they are considered medium resistance.